Why do cats sit hunched over?

-Cats are exceptional at hiding how they are feeling, and when they are unwell they are unable to tell us.
-In the wild, predators will pick out the weakest as they make the easiest targets.
-So, it stands to reason that when smaller animals (such as cats) are feeling sick, they will try to hide it.
+Cats are hardwired to hide symptoms of sickness, which is an evolutionary throwback to protect wild cats from predators who seek out weakest who make an easy target.
+So, it stands to reason that when smaller animals (including cats) are feeling sick, they will try to hide it.
 The eagle-eyed cat owner can pick up subtle cues.

-A hunched over cat will sit with all four feet on the ground, which is a typical position for a cat, however, instead of having his head up, being alert to his surroundings, his head will usually be bent forward and his shoulders rounded.
+A hunched over cat will sit with all four feet on the ground, which is a typical position for a cat, however, instead of having his head up, being alert to his surroundings, the head will usually be bent forward and the shoulders rounded.

 Pet owners should always be on the watch for these slight changes in your cat’s demeanour and habits.
-While hunching over can be subtle, it is usually a sign that your cat is not well or in pain and should be checked out by a veterinarian.
+While hunching over can be subtle, it is a sign that your cat is in pain and warrants a veterinary check-up.

-There are many possible reasons your cat may be hunched over, far too many to cover in this article.
-Anything that causes pain or discomfort in your cat may result in a hunched over appearance.
+Anything that causes pain or discomfort in your cat may result in a hunched over appearance; this can include:

 This can be a sign that your cat is suffering from kidney disease.
 Increased thirst is a common symptom.
 More than 70% of the kidney’s function can be lost before symptoms become apparent.
 We had a cat assumed this pose over his water bowl in his final days with kidney failure.